kartoza/docker-postgis/README.md

 * `WAL_SEGSIZE`: WAL segsize option
 * `PASSWORD_AUTHENTICATION` : PASSWORD AUTHENTICATION
 * `INITDB_EXTRA_ARGS`: extra parameter that will be passed down to `initdb` command
+* `POSTGRES_INITDB_WALDIR`: parameter to tell postgres about the initial waldir location.
+Note that you must always mount persistent volume to this location.
+Postgres will expect that the directory will always be available, even though it doesn't need the environment variable anymore.
+If you didn't persist this location, postgres will not be able to find the `pg_wal` directory and consider the instance to be broken.

 In addition to that, we have another parameter: `RECREATE_DATADIR` that can be used to force database reinitializations.
 If this parameter is specified as `TRUE` it will act as explicit consent to delete `DATADIR` and create